CESNET/eInfra-docs/docs.it4i/software/numerical-languages/octave.md

 $ ml Octave
 ```

 Octave on clusters is linked to a highly optimized MKL mathematical library.
 This provides threaded parallelization to many Octave kernels, notably the linear algebra subroutines.
 Octave runs these heavy calculation kernels without any penalty.
-By default, Octave would parallelize to 24 threads on Salomon.
+By default, Octave would parallelize to 128 threads on Karolina.
 You may control the threads by setting the `OMP_NUM_THREADS` environment variable.

 To run Octave interactively, log in with the `ssh -X` parameter for X11 forwarding.
 Run Octave: